micmejia/bible-dump/NKJV/Isaiah/Isa 43.md

 Your first father sinned, And your [^b]mediators have transgressed against Me.

 ###### 28
-Therefore I will profane the princes of the sanctuary; I will give Jacob to the curse, And Israel to reproaches. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Isaiah 43:26 _justified_ [^b]: Isaiah 43:27 _interpreters_
+Therefore I will profane the princes of the sanctuary; I will give Jacob to the curse, And Israel to reproaches.